AVSLab/basilisk/docs/source/Learn/makingModules/cppModules/cppModules-4.rst

     Interface with module Eigen vectors and matrices

-If you have to interact with a standard vector of input or output messages, the vector interface must also be defined.
+If you have to interact with a standard vector of input or output messages, running ``python conanfile.py`` will auto-create the required python interfaces to vectors of output messages, vector of output message pointers, as well as vectors of input messages.
 Assume the message is of type ``SomeMsg``.
-The at the end of the ``*.i`` file add the definition for vectors of output or input messages using:
+After running ``python conanfile.py`` the folling swig interfaces are defined:

 .. code:: cpp

+    %template(SomeMsgOutMsgsVector) std::vector<Message<SomeMsgPayload>>;
-    %template(MoreOutMsgsVector) std::vector<Message<SomeMsgPayload>*>;
+    %template(SomeMsgOutMsgsPtrVector) std::vector<Message<SomeMsgPayload>*>;
-    %template(MoreInMsgsVector) std::vector<ReadFunctor<SomeMsgPayload>>;
+    %template(SomeMsgInMsgsVector) std::vector<ReadFunctor<SomeMsgPayload>>;

-If the vector of messages is used across multiple Basilisk modules, you can add the vector of messages interface definition to the end of the ``src/architecture/messaging/messaging.i`` file.
-This way this definition is available through the ``messaging`` package.
+These message definitions can all be access via ``messaging`` package.